Girls hoops: No. 3 Carmel hands No. 1 Homestead its first loss

 “Brad Stevens once said, ‘The bad dude always wins.’
 Amy Dilk was the bad dude today,” said Carmel coach Tod Windlan.

 Carmel held the high-powered Spartans (16-1) to 18 points in the first half and just six in the second quarter, as McLaughlin and Parker were held to a combined six points.
-The Greyhounds took a 21-18 lead into the break, but sputtered in the third quarter as the Homestead duo found their stroke.
+The Greyhounds took a 21-18 lead into the break but sputtered in the third quarter as the Homestead duo found their stroke.
 McLaughlin and Parker combined to score 13 in the third, matching Carmel’s total as a team.

-Dilk hit a pair of free throws to give Carmel a two-possession lead with two minutes to go, but Homestead tied the game with 10 seconds to go on an and-one by Teryn Kline.
+Dilk hit a pair of free throws to give Carmel a two-possession lead with 2 minutes to go, but Homestead tied the score with 10 seconds to go on a three-point play by Teryn Kline.

 The teams traded leads several times in the extra period.
 McLaughlin gave Homestead a one-point lead with 1:07 to go, but Blake Smith gave Carmel the lead again with a layup.
-Homestead tied the game with 10 seconds to play, but Smith was fouled on the ensuing possession and hit both free throws to seal the win for the Greyhounds.
+Homestead tied the score with 10 seconds to play, but Smith was fouled on the ensuing possession and hit both free throws to seal the win for the Greyhounds.

 Homestead was just 5-for-17 from the perimeter, with McLaughlin and Parker combining to shoot 4-for-16.